FIRSTRobotics/fms-manual/source/event-manager/settings/network-config.rst

 For events with multiple fields, the "Group" option can be changed to avoid overlap in radio test groups across access points.

-To change the type of Router or Access Point in use, visit the `Hardware <../../eventmanager/l/607922-hardware>`_ tab.
-For Status information visit the `Status <../../eventmanager/l/1061805-network-status>`_ tab.
+To change the type of Router or Access Point in use, visit the :doc:`Hardware <hardware>` tab.
+For Status information visit the :doc:`Status <network-status>` tab.